The Order of the Stick: Book 7

 The Order reaches the North Pole, where they investigate the paladins' disappearance.
 Durkon and Minrah abscond, unsuccesflly trying to win over Redcloak to Thor's cause.
 They are routed by Team Evil and take refuge in the Tomb with the rest of the Order.

 O-Chul and Lien wake to find themselves captured by elderly Serini Toormuck.
 She fears that they and the Order may destroy the last Gate and, with it the world, rather than let Xykon win.
 Serini proceeds to ambush the Order with the aid of her adopted child, a trusting beholder named Sunny.
 The Order prevails and restrains her, releasing the paladins.
 Eventually they manage to convince her to ally with them and the paladins.
-Together they enter the "Final Dungeon", defeating a red dragon on their way to the Gate.
+Together they enter the "Final Dungeon", killing a red dragon on their way to the Gate.

 Meanwhile, Team Evil makes haste to find the Gate, bypassing most of the guardian monsters.
-In the Lower Planes IFCC makes their move, turning Nale's soul into a devil and sending him to destroy Kraagor's Gate.
-He brings along Sabine and resurrected Thog, and they seach for the Gate.
+In the Lower Planes the IFCC makes their move, turning Nale's soul into a devil and sending him to destroy Kraagor's Gate.
+He, Sabine and resurrected Thog infiltrate the "Final Dungeon" and fight the Order again.